Single-pixel imaging of a translational object: Results and discussion

-the image reconstructed by conventional SPI and the proposed method are shown in Fig.\ref{fgr:fig3}(d) and Fig.\ref{fgr:fig3}(e), respectively.
-For trajectory (type-\uppercase\expandafter{\romannumeral2}) in Fig.\ref{fgr:fig3}(c), the images reconstructed by conventional SPI and the proposed method are shown in Fig.\ref{fgr:fig3}(f) and Fig.\ref{fgr:fig3}(g).
-Table.\ref{tbl:noise_sim} shows the mean MSEs,PSNRs, and CCs of these methods.It can be seen from the above results that both Zhang et al.'s method\cite{zhang2019image} and the proposed method can reconstruct the trajectories of the moving object well in the presence of noise, among which the Zhang et al.'s method\cite{zhang2019image} is the best, followed by the proposed method, and the Zha et al.'s method \cite{zha2021single} has a large deviation in the reconstructed trajectories, indicating that the geometric moment patterns are more sensitive to noise.
-The reconstructed images of the conventional SPI method are blurred and degraded because of the motion of the object in the measurement process, while the proposed method can reconstruct the images of the moving object well.
+For a more detailed comparison under different noise levels, see Supplement 1.
+From the above results, the proposed method can effectively reconstruct the relative displacements of the moving object in the presence of noise.
+Guo et al.'s method \cite{guo2022fast} exhibits a significant deviation in the reconstructed relative displacements, indicating that the geometric moment patterns are more sensitive to noise than the Fourier patterns.
+The reconstructed images of the conventional SPI method are blurred and degraded because of the motion of the object during the measurement process, whereas the proposed method can effectively reconstruct the images of the moving object with higher quality than Guo et al.'s method\cite{guo2022fast}.

-The influence of the number of moving frames on the imaging quality should be also considered by reconstruct the image using sequentially reducing number of frames.
-The reconstructed images of moving along the Type-\uppercase\expandafter{\romannumeral2} trajectory were studied in this simulation.
-Twenty groups of data were selected, including 5\%, 10\%, 15\%,..., 95\%, and 100\% of the total 1666 frames, respectively, to calculate the reconstructed images.
-The corresponding PSNRs and CCs are shown in Fig.\ref{fgr:fig4}(a).

-Figure\ref{fgr:fig4}(b-e) shows the reconstructed images with the corresponding frame numbers 166, 583, 999, and 1416.
-The results indicate that considering the influence of noise when the number of sampling frames is more than a certain frame number (e.g., 333 frames), the moving object image with good quality can be reconstructed.
+The influence of the number of moving frames on the imaging quality should also be considered by reconstructing the image while sequentially reducing the number of frames.
+The reconstructed images obtained while moving along the type-\uppercase\expandafter{\romannumeral2} trajectory were investigated in this simulation.
+Ten groups of data were selected, including 10\%, 20\%, ..., 90\%, and 100\% of the total 1666 frames, respectively, to compute the reconstructed images.
+The corresponding PSNRs and SSIMs are shown in Fig.~\ref{fgr:fig4}(a).
+Figures \ref{fgr:fig4}(b–e) depict the reconstructed images with the corresponding frame numbers 333, 666, 1000, and 1333.
+The results indicate that, considering the influence of noise, when the number of sampling frames is greater than a certain frame number (e.g., 666 frames), the moving object image with good quality can be reconstructed by our method.